AbdullahSaeed1211/brainwise/README.md

 - All health data is associated with user IDs
 - Authentication required for all sensitive operations
+- Medical images are securely stored using Uploadcare's HIPAA-compliant storage
 - No third-party access to health information
 - HIPAA-informed practices for handling sensitive data
 - Secure API key management